Bolivia - Huayna Potosi Skills Expedition

-Intermediate – Advenced Course: Ice Climbing Technique and Ascents
+Intermediate to Advanced Course (Part B): Ice Climbing Technique and Ascents

-GOALS: We review intermediate skills depending on individual need, and additionally cover a hybrid climbing technique which combines aspects of American, German, and French approaches to snow and ice with the goals of perfecting technique and developing consistency within the climbing team.
-The amount of time spent practice climbing varies according to the needs and interests of the group members, but we at least briefly cover use of second ice tools; adjustment in technique in response to different Andean snow and ice types; protective systems; establishment and operation of belays on steep ground; belay change-over sequences; free climbing technique on steep ice; and the integration of specific skills with the general goals of efficient and safe climbing.
+We review intermediate skills depending on the group members' skill level.
+Additionally, we will cover a hybrid climbing technique which combines aspects of American, German, and French approaches to snow and ice with the goals of perfecting technique and developing consistency within the climbing team.
+The amount of time spent practicing climbing techniques varies according to the needs and interests of the group members, but we at least briefly cover use of second ice tools; adjustment in technique in response to different Andean snow and ice types; protective systems; establishment and operation of belays on steep ground; belay change-over sequences; free climbing technique on steep ice; and the integration of specific skills with the general goals of efficient and safe climbing.

 Cerro Condoriri, one of the most beautiful climbs in the Andes.

-ITINERARY: This program follows the same basic itinerary as described above, ascents of different routes and/or peaks will be made from the same base camps.
+This program follows the same basic itinerary as Part A (described above).
+Ascents of different routes and/or peaks will be made from the same base camps.
 Depending on conditions and skill level, there may be opportunity to attempt new or more obscure routes.

 The team does a great deal of climbing during this expedition, normally ascending two or three 17,000 to 18,000-foot summits.
 Summits are in the Condoriri Lake District and either the North Ridge or steep East Face of Huayna Potosi.
 Particularly strong teams, may do an ascent of Cerro Condoriri (18,530 ft / 5648 m) a sustained and exposed climb on one of the most beautiful mountains in the Andes.